Skip to content

 1. Pick a format.
 TruePPM is reserved for an upcoming native bundle and is currently disabled.
 MS Project is selected by default.

-2. Pick a file type. .xml is enabled; .mpp and .mpx are visually present but disabled (see callout below).
+2. Pick a file type. .xml is enabled; .mpp and .mpx are visually present but disabled (see .mpp — what actually works).
 Click “How do I get an .xml file from MS Project?” for inline guidance — “In MS Project (desktop): File → Save As, choose XML Format (.xml), then Save.”*

 3. Drop the .xml file on the dropzone (or click to browse) and confirm.